Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 6) Results delivery and image access for next-step care

-MRI at urgent care finishes only when the report and images are accessible to the next clinician, not only to the urgent care site.
-The workflow should support the patient’s primary care physician or specialist receiving the report, images, and relevant priors without delay, because follow-up care is where MRI value is realized.
+MRI at urgent care is complete only when the report and images are accessible to the next clinician, not just to the urgent care site.
+The workflow should enable the patient’s primary care physician or specialist to receive the report, images, and relevant priors without delay, because follow-up care is where the MRI’s value is realized.

 Where an imaging platform like Medicai fits without adding a separate workflow